How To Change Your Name After Marriage [2023 Guide + Checklist]

 We recommend visiting your state’s DMV website and researching the steps to update your car’s title and registration.
 A new title typically takes a few weeks to arrive in the mail, but you should get your new registration right away.

-Spend the extra time researching what documents you need before visiting the relevant office.
+Spend extra time researching what documents you need before visiting the relevant office.
 A lot of people get turned away because they lack the required identity documents or vehicle information when they arrive.

 If this sounds stressful, don’t worry!
 NewlyNamed has already done the title and registration research for your state.
 Just like with your driver’s license, we provide personalized instructions to make this process quick and easy.